Reconstruction of Coronal Magnetic Fields Using a Poloidal-Toroidal Representation: Discussion and Summary

-To sum up, we have presented a new method of constructing a coronal force-free field based on a poloidal-toroidal representation of magnetic field.
-The PT representation allows us to impose the boundary conditions $B_n$ and $J_n$ at the photospheric boundary once for all with only the boundary values of the poloidal and toroidal functions.
+In summary, we have presented a new method of constructing a coronal force-free field based on a poloidal-toroidal representation of magnetic field.
+The PT representation allows us to impose the boundary conditions $B_n$ and $J_n$ at the photospheric boundary once and for all with only the boundary values of the poloidal and toroidal functions.
 With a rigid, conducting, slip wall boundary conditions at the lateral boundaries and a source surface condition at the top boundary, a magnetic flux imbalance at the bottom boundary can be accommodated.
 Since no current can escape the computational domain, the current at the bottom boundary must be preprocessed so that the net current through it may be zero.
 At the top boundary, a rigid, conducting, slip wall condition can also be used instead of the source surface condition.
 With this condition, however, a flux imbalance at the bottom boundary is not allowed and thus the $B_n$ data there must be preprocessed.
-Our new method is nonvariational in the sense that the converging sequence toward the solution does extremize any conceivable functional.
+Our new method is nonvariational in the sense that the converging sequence toward the solution does not extremize any conceivable functional.
 It rather directly targets a solution, but iterations are needed because of the high degree of nonlinearity.
 Thus, it requires far fewer iteration steps than variational methods although one iteration step requires more computational resources than the latter.

 We have tested the NFPT code based on the new method against the analytical FFF models by \citet{Titov99} with other available variational codes, our own VFVP code and the optimization code in SolarSoft (SSW).
-Our new NFPT code excels others in reproducing characteristic features of TD models, for example, one flux rope with a proper twist, a bald patch with a proper writhe and quasi-separatrix layers with a hyperbolic flux tube.
+Our new NFPT code excels relative to others in reproducing characteristic features of TD models, for example, one flux rope with a proper twist, a bald patch with a proper writhe and quasi-separatrix layers with a hyperbolic flux tube.
 The NFPT code also produces the best scores in most performance metrics \citep{Schrijver06}, especially in $ CW{\mathrm {sin} } $ measuring the solution's own force-freeness.
 The application of the NFPT code has also been made to the vector magnetograms of a real active region, which will be reported in a sequel paper shortly.

 \acknowledgments